Visa, Mastercard and several of the nation’s largest banks settled an antitrust suit with a group of seven million

 What the Settlement Does

-The current structure of the settlement has several components including cash, a rate reduction, merchant surcharging, and interchange negotiation.
+The structure of the settlement has several components including cash, a rate reduction, merchant surcharging, and interchange negotiation.

-Defendants in the case will pay $6 billion dollars in cash — a total that may be reduced if some plaintiffs choose not to participate in the settlement.
-Visa has agreed to pay $4.4 billion with MasterCard picking up $800 million.
+Defendants in the case were ordered to pay $6 billion dollars in cash — a total that may be reduced if some plaintiffs chose not to participate in the settlement.
+Visa agreed to pay $4.4 billion with Mastercard picking up $800 million.

 Temporary Rate Reduction

-Many of the plaintiffs in the case will receive an interchange rate reduction of ten basis points (0.10%) for a period of eight months: a reduction valued at another $1.2 billion dollars.
+Many of the plaintiffs in the case received an interchange rate reduction of ten basis points (0.10%) for a period of eight months: a reduction valued at another $1.2 billion dollars.

-Early reports indicate that the card networks will maintain a holding account for income generated by the 0.10% rate reduction so it is not intercepted by merchant service providers.
+Early reports indicated that the card networks would maintain a holding account for income generated by the 0.10% rate reduction so it would not be intercepted by merchant service providers.

 Allows for Surcharging

-Beginning in early 2013, the settlement will allow businesses to impose a surcharge on customers paying with a credit card.
-Currently, Visa and MasterCard do not allow businesses to pass credit card fees to customers.
+Beginning in early 2013, the settlement allowed businesses to impose a surcharge on customers paying with a credit card.
+Previously, Visa and Mastercard did not allow businesses to pass credit card fees to customers.

 Group Negotiate of Interchange